s-meher/riskflow/README.md

 # RiskFlow

-**RiskFlow** is a small, event-driven **payment / risk pipeline** MVP: clients submit **payment events**, the service **validates** payloads, **persists** raw events and aggregates in **PostgreSQL**, applies **rule-based risk decisions**, and exposes **read APIs** plus a **lightweight ops dashboard** for demos and interviews.

-No Kafka, no auth, no microservices—just a single Spring Boot service and a focused React dashboard.
+**RiskFlow** is a Spring Boot backend for ingesting payment events, applying rule-based risk checks, storing transaction state and event history in PostgreSQL, and exposing operational APIs with a lightweight demo dashboard.

 ---

 ## Why this project matters

-Payment and risk systems are fundamentally about **immutable-ish event logs**, **deterministic rules**, and **operational visibility**.
-RiskFlow compresses that story into something you can:
+Payment and risk systems are fundamentally about event ingestion, deterministic rules, state transitions, and operational visibility.
+RiskFlow compresses that into a portfolio-scale backend project that is easy to run locally, explain in interviews, and extend without rewriting the core model.

-- run locally in minutes,
-- explain on a whiteboard,
-- extend with one more rule or one more read model without rewriting the world.

-It is positioned for **backend / data / risk-adjacent** conversations: ingestion, persistence, idempotency, metrics, and a thin UI for humans.

 ---

 ## Architecture

+This keeps the project easy to run locally while still reflecting a production-style backend structure.

 ```mermaid
 flowchart LR